MXP2095onetechguy/mxp2095onetechguy/README.md

 And you know, I don't usually commit to other's code, but I like to show mine.

-In war, especially the ukraine war, some of your idiotic code has declared peace an enemy of mine (and no, you are never going to put a code that makes things bad or give a bad reputation to russia, I will not accept that code")
+In war, especially the ukraine war, some of your idiotic code has declared peace an enemy of mine (protestwar that wants peace and no, you are never going to put a code that makes things bad or give a bad reputation to russia, I will not accept that code", that is in my code of conduct)

 <!--
 **MXP2095onetechguy/mxp2095onetechguy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.